solanovisitor/hacs-ai/README.md

 ## 🎯 What is HACS?

 HACS (Healthcare Agent Communication Standard) is a **production-ready platform** that enables healthcare organizations to deploy AI agents with structured memory, clinical reasoning, and FHIR compliance.
-Built on the **Model Context Protocol (MCP)**, HACS provides 25+ specialized healthcare tools for patient data management, clinical workflows, and evidence-based reasoning.
+Built on the **Model Context Protocol (MCP)**, HACS provides **37+ specialized healthcare tools** across 9 comprehensive domains for patient data management, clinical workflows, and evidence-based reasoning.

 ### 🌟 Why HACS?